cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 * the core API doesn't implement *any* functionality, it just defines types
 * go stable API management principles are followed (TODO: link)

+A "runtime" module is any module which implements the core functionality of composing an ABCI app, which is currently handled by `BaseApp` and the `ModuleManager`.
 Runtime modules which implement the core API are *intentionally* separate from the core API in order to enable more forks of the runtime module than is possible with the SDK's current tightly coupled `BaseApp` design while still allowing for a high degree of composability and compatibility.

 Modules which are built only against the core API don't need to know anything about which version of runtime, `BaseApp` or Tendermint in order to be compatible.
 Modules from the core mainline SDK could be easily composed